 'Throw Them Against The Wall And Frisk Them': Bloomberg's 2015 Race Talk Stirs Debate

-Audio from a 2015 speech in which former New York City Mayor Michael Bloomberg defends aggressive police tactics in minority neighborhoods is recirculating online and generating fresh blowback.
+Michael Bloomberg is distancing himself from a 2015 speech in which the former New York City mayor defended aggressive police tactics in minority neighborhoods.

+Audio of the talk began recirculating online, generating fresh debate over stop and frisk, one of Bloomberg's signature policies as mayor, forcing him to back away from the remarks.

+Bloomberg, in a statement, noted how he had apologized for championing stop and frisk before kicking off his presidential bid.

+"I should've done it faster and sooner.
+I regret that and I have apologized — and I have taken responsibility for taking too long to understand the impact it had on Black and Latino communities," Bloomberg said in the statement.
+"This issue and my comments about it do not reflect my commitment to criminal justice reform and racial equity."

 Bloomberg made the remarks at the Aspen Institute on Feb.
 5, 2015.
-In the audio, he can be heard saying: "95 percent of your murders and murderers and murder victims fit one M.O.
+In the audio, he can be heard saying: "95% of your murders and murderers and murder victims fit one M.O.
 You can just take the description and Xerox it and pass it out to all the cops.
 They are male minorities 15 to 25."

 He continues: "That's true in New York.
 That's true in virtually every city in America.
 And that's where the real crime is.
 You've got to get the guns out of the hands of the people that are getting killed."